arundevopsproject/Project-20-MLOps-Project-with-Databricks-No/README.md

 ## Catalog Set Up

-Once the project is set up, you need to create the volumes to store the data and the wheel package that will be installed in the cluster:
+Once the project is set up, you need to create the volumes to store the data and the wheel package that will you have to install in the cluster:

-- catalog name: credit
+- catalog name: *credit*
-- schema_name: default
+- schema_name: *default*
-- volume name: data and packages
+- volume name: *data* and *packages*

   ```bash
   # Create volumes